 Each year we have an intro talk to show you what we get up to!
-This year the talk is going to be held in Faraday Lecture Theatre at 6pm on October 12th.
-We'll have our usual presentation for you to watch, as well as plenty of time afterwards to meet the exec and ask any questions you might have!
+We'll have a presentation for you to watch, as well as plenty of time afterwards to meet the exec and ask any questions you might have!
 Keep an eye on the Facebook page for more details closer to the time.

 Want a sneak peak?
 Here is a link to last year's presentation so you can start getting excited!